wonderdogone/platform-test/README.md

 ## Description

 This API supports the following endpoints.
 Requests and responses are **JSON**.
+Currnet endpoiunt is version at /v1 as follows

-GET '/users'
+GET '/v1/users'

-DELETE '/users/:id'
+DELETE '/v1/users/:id'

-POST '/login'
+POST '/v1/login'

-POST '/users/register'
+POST '/v1/users/register'

-POST '/logout'
+POST '/v1/logout'

 Code base is wrriten in Node.js becasue it's performant while allowing for reusable "pieces" of code.
 Easily updated and familiar with developers.